 The logic problems in this set present you with three true statements: Fact 1, Fact 2, and Fact 3.
 Then, you are given three more statements (labeled I, II, and III), and you must determine which of these, if any, is also a fact.
-One or two of the statements could be true; all of the statements could be true; or none of the statements could be true.
+One or two of the statements could be true; all of the statements could be true.
 Choose your answer based solely on the information given in the first three facts.

-- 390. Fact 1: Jessica has four children.
+390. Fact 1: Jessica has four children.

-- Fact 2: Two of the children have blue eyes and two of the children have brown eyes.
+Fact 2: Two of the children have blue eyes and two of the children have brown eyes.

-- Fact 3: Half of the children are girls.
+Fact 3: Half of the children are girls.